wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.52 (05-17-2014) =
+* Improvements - Mailchimp checkbox has been fixed.
+Now, the checkbox looks much more modern.
+Please don't forget to input your API key otherwise the checkbox is not displayed.
+Thanks

 = 1.0.51 (05-17-2014) =
 * Improvements - Please update.
 We have implemented some changes for the URL rewriting rules.
 Thanks